+There might be a large number of 4-node subgraphs simply because there is a significant number of 3-node subgraphs in the network.
+Hence, we search for 4-node motifs, controlling for the number of 1-node, 2-node and 3-node induced subgraphs.
 The null distribution is generated as follows, starting from the observed graph $G$.
-We first perform a degree-preserving rewiring as described in Section \ref{sec:motif_rewiring}, until a ``sufficient'' degree of randomness has been attained.
-We then use simulated annealing (\citet{eglese90}), with successive edge-pair switches, to match the number of 3-node non-nested subgraphs to those in the original graph $G$.
-Simulated annealing attempts to avoid local optima by sometimes accepting a rewiring which increases the value of the optimization function.\footnote{Specifically, we minimize the function $\mathrm{Energy} = \sum_{i} |(\theta_{\mathrm{real}})_{i} - (\theta_{\mathrm{rand}})_{i}| \big / ((\theta_{\mathrm{real}})_{i} + (\theta_{\mathrm{rand}})_{i})$, by performing edge-pair switches on the already randomized graph, where the non-nested 3-node subgraph counts in the real and randomized (rand) data are given by $\theta_{\cdot} = (|\widetilde{M}_{3}^{(3)}|, |M_{7}^{(3)}|)^\intercal$.
+We first perform a degree-preserving rewiring as described in Section \ref{sec:motif_rewiring}, until a sufficient degree of randomness has been attained.
+We then use simulated annealing \cite{eglese90}, with successive edge-pair switches, to match the number of 3-node induced subgraphs to those in the original graph $G$.
+Simulated annealing attempts to avoid local optima by sometimes accepting a rewiring which increases the value of the optimization function.\footnote{Specifically, we minimize the function $\mathrm{Energy} = \sum_{i} |(\theta_{\mathrm{real}})_{i} - (\theta_{\mathrm{rand}})_{i}| \big / ((\theta_{\mathrm{real}})_{i} + (\theta_{\mathrm{rand}})_{i})$ by performing edge-pair switches on the already randomized graph, where the induced 3-node subgraph counts in the real and randomized (rand) data are given by $\theta_{\cdot} = (|\widetilde{M}_{3}^{(3)}|, |M_{7}^{(3)}|)^\intercal$.
 In our notation, we suppress the dependence of Energy and $\theta_{\cdot}$ on the current ``time'' $t$ spent in the optimization.
 We define the slowly-decaying \emph{temperature} function $\Psi(t+1) = \Psi(t) / \log(t+1)$, with initial value $\Psi(1)=100$.
-At each time step, a random edge-switch is always accepted if it reduces the current Energy, and is otherwise accepted with probability $e^{-|\Delta \, \mathrm{Energy}| / \Psi(t)}$, where $\Delta \, \mathrm{Energy}$ is the difference in Energy before and after the edge-switch.
-One edge-switch is performed at each temperature level, and the stopping criterion is achieved when $\mathrm{Energy} < 0.00001$.} In Figure \ref{fig:z_scores_sa}, we plot the z-score for each 4-node non-nested subgraph.
-We observe that: \begin{itemize} \item The non-nested 4-star is a strong motif for most of the sample, although it becomes less significant.
+At each time step, a random edge-switch is accepted if it reduces the current Energy, and is otherwise accepted with probability $e^{-|\Delta \, \mathrm{Energy}| / \Psi(t)}$, where $\Delta \, \mathrm{Energy}$ is the difference in Energy before and after the edge-switch.
+One edge-switch is performed at each temperature level, and the stopping criterion is achieved when $\mathrm{Energy} < 0.00001$.} In Figure \ref{fig:z_scores_sa}, we plot the z-score for each 4-node induced subgraph.
+We observe that: \begin{itemize} \item The induced 4-star is a strong motif for most of the sample, although it becomes less significant over time.

-\item The non-nested 4-circle and diamond are borderline motifs for much of the sample (2002 -- 2013).
+\item The induced 4-circle and diamond are borderline motifs for much of the sample (2002--2013).

-\item The non-nested 4-path and tadpole are strong anti-motifs for the entire sample.
+\item The induced 4-path and tadpole are strong anti-motifs for the entire sample.